ECTS

 Faculty of Science

-Choice HAT101T The Earth and its resources
+Choice HAT101T The Earth and Its Resources

 Faculty of Science

-General Culture - Choose from the list below +.
+General Knowledge - Choose from the list below +

 ECTS